Reprovision a machine

-If you are still unable to connect to the newly reprovisioned VM after a long period of time (e.g. 20 minutes), try connecting to the machine’s console from the vCloud Director Flash UI.
-VMs have been known to wait at the Grub bootloader screen; if this is the case, simply press enter in the console to start Linux.
+If you are still unable to connect to the newly reprovisioned VM after a long period of time (e.g. 20 minutes), try connecting to the machine’s console from the vCloud Director.
+VMs have been known to wait at the Grub bootloader screen; if this is the case, press the enter key in the console to start Linux.

 You won’t be able to connect to the Flash console if you’re using the “emergency” SSH tunnel to access vCloud.